mpadil18/NeuroPets/README.md

 multiple stages as you make progress on your goal.

 ### Pet Accessories
-Pets can be dressed up with in a variety of ways, who can wear a vaiety of hats and clothing purchased from the pet store using points recieved from completing your goals each day.
+Pets can be dressed up with in a variety of ways, who can be adorned in a number of hats and clothing purchased from the pet store using points recieved from completing your goals each day.

 ### Goal Changing and viewing Goal Logs
 Users can also change or cancel their goals on the home screen